Instrument Teaching (IT) option

 This course of study is directed towards people

-- who are seeking to follow a diverse and flexible career in performance and education;
+• who are seeking to follow a diverse and flexible career in instrumental performance and education.

-- who desire to receive musical education and training that is as demanding as it is diverse. - Requirements for admission
+• who desire a music pedagogical education that is as demanding as it is diverse.

 Representative Professor